National Teen Driver Safety Week: Alive at 25 course now offered at Wando High School

 Starting in 2020, Wando High School students will be required to take the Alive at 25 course in order to get a parking pass.

-Delcioppo says that the National Safety Council has even added an online feature that allows parents to sponsor other children who can’t afford taking the course.
+Delcioppo says that the National Safety Council has even added an online feature that allows parents to sponsor other children who can’t afford to take the course.

 Moving forward, she hopes that more schools in the district and in the state will follow suit.
 For more information on Alive at 25 or to sign up, click here.